jshackles/idle_master/README.md

 Requirements
 -------

 This application requires Steam to be open and for you to be logged in.
-This program is designed to work with Microsoft Windows.
+This program works with Windows, OSX, and Linux.
+Non-Windows version are available in the "Releases" folder.

 Setup
 -------